- These Are the Most Hurricane-Prone Areas in the United States

 What State Gets the Most Hurricanes?

-Prior to the 2019 hurricane season, these are the top 10 hurricane states in recorded history:
+Through the 2020 hurricane season, these are the top 10 hurricane states in recorded history:

 - South Carolina: 30 (with 5 major hurricanes)